Psychosis can be caused by a:

 Psychosis can also happen during drug withdrawal.
 This is when you suddenly stop taking substances after using them for a long time.
 The episodes can happen a few weeks after stopping.

-Psychosis can also occur as a side effect of some types of medicine.
+Psychosis can also happen as a side effect of some types of medicine.
 It can also happen as a result of an overdose of that medicine.
 These are rare.

 Do not stop taking prescribed medicine unless your GP or psychiatrist tells you to.
-See your GP if you're experiencing psychotic side effects caused by medicine.
+Contact your GP if you're having psychotic side effects caused by medicine.

 Content supplied by the NHS and adapted for Ireland by the HSE